Information for the Family of a Potential Intern

 Will I be able to talk with my student while they are away?

-Most ships have email capability, but most internships are at sea and students will not have access to telephones.
+Most ships have email capability, but most internships are at sea and interns will have limited access to telephones.

 Where will they sleep and eat?